 2. Ashwagandha

-Talk about Ayurvedic medicine, and ashwagandha will never be far behind.
+Talk about Ayurvedic medicine, and ashwagandha (aka Withania somnifera) will never be far behind.
 In fact, the herb is part of most of the 6,000-year history of Ayurveda, specifically in India.

-A 2017 study revealed the plant extract can help people under chronic stress in managing their weight, which can lead to poor eating behaviors or habits.
+A 2017 study revealed the plant extract can help people under chronic stress—which can lead to poor eating behaviors or habits—in managing their weight.

-Those who took ashwagandha reported improvements in general well-being, happiness, food cravings, reactive eating, cortisol, and body weight than those who consumed the placebo.
+Those who took ashwagandha reported improvements in general well-being, happiness, food cravings, reactive eating, cortisol, as opposed to weight loss those who consumed the placebo.

 An active component of the herb called triethylene glycol can help induce sleep.
 High concentrations of the plant’s extract may promote better brain health by protecting it from the effects of oxidative stress.